pshebel/xword/README.md

 This project takes data from wikipedia and turns it into crossword puzzles.

 frontend:
-- typescript using react native as a framework
+- barebones react

 backend:
 - golang
 - sqlite

 infrastructure:
+- ansible
 - terraform